-The central figure in this mural is Tejaprabha, the Buddha of Blazing Light, who protects agianst natural calamities.
+The central figure in this mural is Tejaprabha, the Buddha of Blazing Light, who protects against natural calamities.
 He is often paired with Bhaisajyaguru, the Healing Buddha, and is identified by a gold wheel in his hand and the title of the sutra held by one of his accompanying bodhisattvas.
-Other celestrial deities, attendants, monks, and devotees surround him.
+Other celestial deities, attendants, monks, and worshippers surround him.

 Purchased from C. T. Loo